-Location and well-being are often found to be correlated.
+Location and wellbeing are often found to be correlated.
 In virtually all cases, poverty is found to be higher in rural areas than in urban.
 More in general, remote areas tend to be poorer for a myriad of reasons.
 For instance, one prominent economic reason is that in sparsely populated areas with a thin road network that is often in bad shape, transaction costs are high, affecting economic activity (Stifel and Minten 2008).
 Dercon et al. (2012) find that chronic poverty in Ethiopia is significantly correlated to 'remoteness' in terms of distance to town or poor roads.
 Bird et al. (2010) note that agro-ecology; institutional, political, and governance failures; service delivery; stigma and exclusion; crime and insecurity; and communication, media, and information and communication technologies are all factors that are mediated by remoteness and as such likely to contribute to spatial poverty traps.

 We first look at the location of households in the five classes in terms of being in urban or rural areas.
 Of all the chronic poor, 97.7 per cent live in rural areas.
 Of all the non-poor, this is only 71.9 per cent.
 For Uganda as a whole, 86.7 per cent report to be living in rural areas.
 Going one step further, we look at the three groups by region.
-This is visualized in the mosaic plot in figure 1.
+This is visualized in the mosaic plot in Figure 1.
 The figure clearly shows that chronic poverty is concentrated in the northern region.
 Here, 45.5 per cent of all the chronic poor can be found.
 On the other end, the households that never experienced poverty are disproportionately located in the central region: More than 44 per cent of the people that are always above the poverty threshold live there.
 If one lives in the eastern region, one has a relatively higher chance of falling into poverty.
 People living in the western region seem to be moving in and out of poverty more than people living in other regions.
 While the northern region has a large group of chronic poor, the good news is that the relative share of people escaping poverty is larger than the share that falls into poverty.
 This is different in the eastern region, where the large share of individuals sliding into poverty happens simultaneously with relatively few people escaping poverty.
 Finally, it is worth noting that, despite the already high presence of non-poor in the central region, many poor households have escaped poverty over time and very few households have slipped back into poverty.

 [insert figure 1 about here]

-As mentioned above, location also affects access to services, such as safe drinking water.
+As mentioned, location also affects access to services, such as safe drinking water.
 Figure 2 provides kernel density plots for time reported to fetch drinking water including waiting time.
 You can see that respondents cluster their answers around 2 hours and 4 hours.
 We find that, in general, the non-poor need to spend less time fetching water, except maybe for some non-poor that spend about 2 hours.
 The median for the non-poor is about 50 minutes, as opposed to about 60 minutes for the chronic poor.
 The respective means are 63 minutes for the non-poor and 77 for the poor.
 This is also illustrated by the fact that the chronic poor have higher densities at the extreme right of the distribution, for instance around 4 hours, or 240 minutes.
 The vulnerable have a high density around 2 hours.

 [insert figure 2 about here]

-Household demographics
+5.2 Household demographics